 While these almond flour crackers are tasty as a crunchy snack all on their own, here are a few ways you can serve them:

-- Add to a charcuterie board alongside your favorite sliced cheeses and meats
+- Add to handcrafted wooden charcuterie boards alongside your favorite sliced cheeses and meats

 - Spread with almond or peanut butter